iarjunsk/Encrypted-Steganography/README.md

 # Encrypted-Steganography

       This is simple python implementation of Steganograhpy using AES encryption.
       Instead of writing plain text inside the image, we write the encrypted payload.
-Hence the data is more secure .
+Hence the data is more secure.
       During the decryption, the user has to input the password inorder to get the decoded message.

 **Python commands**